LambdaTest/documentation/docs/smartui-running-your-first-project.md

 ---
-id: smartui-running-your-first-test
+id: smartui-running-your-first-project
-title: Running Your First Test on SmartUI
+title: Running Your First Project on SmartUI
 hide_title: false
 sidebar_label: Running Your First Test
-description: Learn how to run your first test on smartui step by step guide for the first time users to help them understand how the platform works
+description: Learn how to run your first project on smartui step by step guide for the first time users to help them understand how the platform works
 keywords:
   - smart visual testing in lambdatest
   - visual  ui testing,image to image comparison